-- B. A defender employee should be faithful to professional standards and maintain competence in the defender employee's profession. - C. A defender employee should be patient, dignified, respectful, and courteous to all persons with whom the defender employee deals in an official capacity, and should require similar conduct of personnel subject to the defender employee's direction and control.
-A defender employee should diligently discharge the responsibilities of the office in a nondiscriminatory fashion.

-- D. A defender employee should not solicit or accept a payment of money or anything of value from a client, except that a defender employee may accept an appropriate memento or token that is neither money nor of commercial value.
-A defender employee should never disclose any confidential communications from a client, or any other confidential information received in the course of official duties, except as authorized by law.
-A former defender employee should observe the same restrictions on disclosure of confidential information that apply to a current defender employee. - E. A defender employee should not engage in nepotism prohibited by law.
+- B. A defender employee should be faithful to professional standards and maintain competence in the defender employee's profession. - C. A defender employee should be patient, dignified, respectful, and courteous to all persons with whom the defender employee deals in an official capacity, including other employees and the general public.
+A defender employee should not engage in sexual or other forms of harassment of other employees or retaliate against those who report misconduct.
+A defender employee should hold personnel under the defender employee's direction to similar standards.
+A defender employee should take appropriate action upon receipt of reliable information indicating a likelihood of conduct contravening this Code.
+Appropriate action depends on the circumstances and may include, for example, reporting such conduct to a supervisor, court executive, or chief judge.
+For relevant elaboration, see Code of Conduct for United States Judges, Commentary to Canons 3B(4) and 3B(6).
+A defender employee should diligently discharge the responsibilities of the office in a nondiscriminatory fashion. - D. (1) A defender employee should not solicit or accept a payment of money or anything of value from a client, except that a defender employee may accept an appropriate memento or token that is neither money nor of commercial value. - (2) A defender employee should not use for personal gain any confidential information received in the course of official duties. - (3) A defender employee should never disclose any confidential communications from a client, or any other confidential information received in the course of official duties, except as authorized by law.
+A former defender employee should observe the same restrictions on disclosure of confidential information that apply to a current defender employee.
+This general restriction on use or disclosure of confidential information does not prevent, nor should it discourage, an employee or former employee from reporting or disclosing misconduct, including sexual or other forms of harassment, by a judge, supervisor, or other person. - E. A defender employee should not engage in nepotism prohibited by law.